MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 A method of connecting to SQL Server Analysis Services data models.
 Also called a live connection.

 **container**
-The areas on the nav pane are *containers*.
+The areas on the navigation pane are *containers*.
 In the nav pane you'll find containers for: Favorites, Recent, Apps, Shared with me, and Home.

 **content**
 Content for the Power BI service is generally dashboards, reports, and apps.
 It can also include workbooks and datasets.